Signal briefing / Regional ISP

 PE Novoshitskiy V.V., operating under the AS-name internet-telecom-as, is a Russian network entity that exists solely within the RIPE NCC registry and public BGP data.
 It holds Autonomous System 210720 and announces a single IPv4 prefix, but provides no visible commercial services or corporate website.
 Its minimal footprint makes it a subtle but concrete signal for analysts tracking Russian internet sub-allocations.

 The RIPE WHOIS records list the organisation as PE Novoshitskiy V.V., with both administrative and technical contacts attributed to V.V.
 Novoshitskiy.
-The aut-num object for AS210720 specifies imports from AS12389 (Rostelecom) and AS50113, and exports to those networks.
+The aut-num entity for AS210720 specifies imports from AS12389 (Rostelecom) and AS50113, and exports to those networks.
 This configuration indicates that the entity depends on large Russian transit providers for global connectivity.

 The only observed IPv4 route originated by AS210720 is 45.8.209.0/24, a /24 subnet created in September 2021.
 No IPv6 routes have ever been announced.
 Monitoring platforms such as Cloudflare Radar and IPinfo confirm that the prefix is reachable, and routing data shows that upstream traffic flows primarily through PJSC Rostelecom (AS12389) and Vimpelcom (AS3216).